 Ticking off one of the seven natural wonders of the world or swimming with whale sharks?
 The buzzing East Coast or the red barren lands of Western Australia on your doorstep?

 Australia is lucky to have two amazing coral reefs.
 The Great Barrier Reef on the East Coast is the world’s largest coral reef – it’s so big you can see it from space.
-Ningaloo Reef on the West Coast is more of a hidden gem… well, it’s definitely not hidden as it spans 260 km, but it’s more remote, harder to get to and attracts fewer visitors.
+Ningaloo Reef on the West Coast is more of a hidden gem… well, it’s definitely not hidden as it’s 260 km long, but it’s more remote, harder to get to and attracts fewer visitors.

-We don’t think it would be fair to say whether Ningaloo or Great Barrier Reef is better, because honestly, they’re both epic in their own right.
+We don’t think it would be fair to say whether Ningaloo or Great Barrier Reef is better.
 Both reefs boast an abundance of marine life and activities to keep you busy above and below the water.
-That being said, some factors might sway your decision.
+That being said, some factors might sway your decision on where to go for your next adventure.

 |Ningaloo Reef||Great Barrier Reef|